 This is a very common item that homeowners think will save them money.
 But very few of my clients have had real experience in the preparation required in painting new doors, trim and walls.
 Most painters will tell you that the prep, priming and painting of trim & doors take up about 2/3 of the total price to paint.
 Trimming and rolling of the walls are a small portion of costs.
 And this is to say nothing of how much evening and weekend time it will take away from your family.
 The bottom line, a bad paint job can ruin a project.
 So if you decide to undertake the painting, proceed with caution.

-Idea: How to Really Save Money
+How to Really Save Money

 You may think that a high price tag guarantees the best products, but that’s not always true.
 For example, you don’t have to use natural stone in your bathroom.
 Porcelain tile can closely resemble the look and feel of natural stone.
 It can also be significantly cheaper and require less maintenance.
 The same is true for interior doors and trim.
 If you are looking to have a painted finish, composite woods such as Masonite or MDF can get you the same look while keeping the price more affordable.
 Probably the most common item I tell people to think long and hard about are the items that are behind your walls.
 Adding that extra outlet or moving the sink to a better location are much cheaper to do while your walls are open.
 So try to think about potential uses of a room and install the required items during the project.

-Idea: Bringing the Design and the Contractor Together
+Bringing the Design and the Contractor Together

 Large scale remodeling is complex, and the best way to save money is to hire a design-build company that can help you find ways to reduce the price without compromising the end result.
 A design-build company has staff that helps with the designing, estimating and building of your project.
 When reviewing material choices selected by a designer collaborating with the people that build the project is a smart way to go.
 Although an independent design professional may have a certain look in mind, it is the contractor who works with the materials and sees the performance in the field year after year.
 He or she can be a great practical resource for spotting areas where you’re paying for expensive products when cheaper ones will perform just as well.
 Bringing the design and build together just makes sense.
-For more help in finding ways to save in remodeling, contact us today.